sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 <a href="/code-search"><Badge text="Code Search" color="cerise" size="small" /></a>

 #### A faster, simpler search experience
 We streamlined and simplified the search user interface to make the platform more intuitive.
 The search homepage now includes contextual tips and recommendations using real data from your instance, including repository names, file names, and authors.
-This information makes it easier than ever run a successful search query, faster.
+This information makes it easier and faster than ever run a successful search query.

 Search results are now front and center with the improved interface.
-The search sidebar is now on the right side of the screen and we removed several non-essential elements to ensure the information you need is easy to access.
-Filters make it easier and faster for you to answer questions about your code, and the sidebar can be collapsed altogether to reduce noise.
+The search sidebar has moved to the right side of the screen, and we eliminated several non-essential elements to ensure the information you need is obvious to access.
+Filters make it effortless for you to answer questions about your code, and the sidebar can be collapsed altogether to reduce noise.

 Major performance improvements make rendering search results, files and blobs, and repository pages faster than ever.